10 Best Plants that Bloom in the Winter

 Give your home's landscaping a pop of color even during the dark, dreary months of winter.
 These winter blooming plants flourish in the cold.

 If you live in a part of the country with mild winters, try Calendulas.
 Yellow flowers beam with an inviting brightness.
-These daisy-like flowers come in shades of orange and yellow and thrive in cool weather, according to Costa Farms.
-Try growing this winter blooming plant in containers or in a flower bed with plenty of sun.
+These daisy-like flowers come in shades of orange and yellow and thrive in cool weather.
+Another advantage Calendulas have is that you can grow them in containers or in a flower bed that gets plenty of sun.

-Winter aconite grows from a bulb and often blooms during the late winter.
-It grows to about 6 inches tall and has bright green leaves and yellow blossoms that pop against the white snow.
+Winter aconite is a nature lover’s dream with its bright green leaves and yellow blossoms popping out amidst the snow.
+It grows from a bulb and often blooms during the late winter, growing about six inches tall.
 The Missouri Botanical Garden notes it does best in zones 3 – 7 and needs full sun to part shade.

 English primrose is easy to care for and gives a pop of color to winter gardens in mild climates.
 These winter plants have circular flowers in nearly every color.
 They aren’t large plants, but their dainty flowers pack a punch as one of the earliest bloomers.
 Penn State Extension notes they are relatively easy to maintain inside during the winter, and then you can transplant to your garden after the last hard frost.

 Add a bit of cheer to your garden with winter pansies.
 This winter blooming plant does well in hardiness zones 6 – 8 and comes in a variety of colors, from white to gold, orange, violet, red and maroon.
 “Pansies are a remarkable winter annual capable of surviving temperatures down to the single digits, freezing solid, then bouncing back with vigor when warm weather returns,” notes University of Georgia Extension.